5 Easy Fall Decorating Ideas for Your Home

 There are a few, but not many.

-Throughout the seasons, I use this vintage metal tin basket but change out the greens and florals.
+Throughout the seasons, I design a centerpiece for the dining table using this vintage metal tin basket or toolbox but change out the greens and florals.

-Every season, I add a few more fall items to my collection so I have more to decorate with the following season.
+Every season, I shop around to add a few more fall items to my collection so I have more to decorate with the following season.